-Man sentenced to death in police officer’s murder
+Man convicted in police officer’s murder gets death penalty

 Holt declined to speak during the hearing.
 He was convicted last November of first-degree murder in the November 2017 slaying of New Kensington officer Brian Shaw.
 Two days later, the jury unanimously recommended that he get a death sentence.

-Prosecutors have said Holt was an armed drug dealer who had planned to rob the driver of an SUV that Shaw attempted to stop in Old Kensington in Westmoreland County on the night of the shooting.
+Prosecutors have said Holt was an armed drug dealer who had planned to rob the driver of the SUV that Shaw attempted to stop in Old Kensington in Westmoreland County on the night of the shooting.
 Holt has maintained that he wasn’t the person who fired.

 Sign up for Daily Newsletters